September 5, 1952 - February 14, 2019

-Born September 5, 1952.
-Worked in occupations ranging from machinist, ship's oiler, Automated Manufacturing Technologist (CAD/CAM), millwright, magazine layout artist, addictions counsellor, to Toronto antique store owner, all of which were considered unusual occupations for a woman at the time.
+Born September 5, 1952, Mary Ann worked in occupations ranging from machinist, ship's oiler, Automated Manufacturing Technologist (CAD/CAM), millwright, magazine layout artist, addictions counsellor, to Toronto antique store owner, all of which were considered unusual occupations for a woman at the time.

 Ok, it's my 60th birthday and wisdom per se still not on the horizon, but I have learned some lessons that I will now impart, because I am now officially old and we do this:

 That's it pretty short list, but like I said, still waitin' on the wisdom.
 Love you all, Mary Ann